nojronatron/Bigfoot-Bib-Report-WL-Form/readme.md

 The correctly formatted bib data will appear in the window below and the `Number of Entries` count will increase by `1` for every enty you complete.

 _Important_: All bib data inside the entries window will disappear without chance for recovery if you click the Clear Entries button.
-The only way to recover those entries is to have already used the [SAVE RACE DATA Button](#store-and-load-existing-race-data) as described above.
+The only way to recover those entries is to had previously pressed [SAVE RACE DATA Button](#store-and-load-existing-race-data) as described above.

 ### Submit Completed Form And Post Message To Outbox

 1. Check that the `Number of Entries` contains an accurrate count of entries.
+1. Double-check `Message Number` is actually incremented by one compared to the previous message _already posted to the outbox or sent successfully_.
 1. Add any free-form comments in the Comments box near the bottom of the form. _Do not include time-sensitive information!_ Use another mode of communication instead.
 1. Click `Save Race data` to store the completed data.
 1. Click `SUBMIT`.
-1. The browser tab will tell you it is safe to close it but _DO NOT CLOSE IT_.
-Try to leave one browser tab open to get a fully featured experience using the Form.
+1. The browser tab will tell you it is safe to close it but _I recommend you leave just 1 tab open_ to get a fully featured experience using this Form.
 1. Swith to the fully-populated message (`Alt + Tab` on the keyboard or select the Winlink Message icon on the Task Bar).
 1. Click `Post Message to Outbox` and follow appropriate procedures for transmitting the message at an appropriate time.